grmarxer/Onboarding/Case_Study_3-BIG-IP_HA_Pair.md

 5. For failover use the mgmt, HA, and Internal interface.  __Note:__ Configure network failover

-6. Set the external self-IP port lockdown to allow none
+6. Set the external self-IPs' port lockdown to allow none

 7. Set the HA interface self-ip port lockdown to allow all